- Request a Free Demo

 Learn the pros and cons between selling through the FBA program or FBM.

-On the other hand, fulfilling your own orders can work well if you have a workflow in place to do so quickly.
+On the other hand, fulfilling your own orders with FBM (which stands for Fulfillment By Merchant on Amazon) can work well if you have a workflow in place to do so quickly.
 Amazon customers expect fast shipping, so it’s important to get orders out quickly and accurately.
-While automatically enrolling products in the Prime program is one of the main advantages to fulfilling via FBA, FBM sellers can also offer Prime-eligible products.
-In order to do so, you must qualify for the Seller Fulfilled Prime program.
+While automatically enrolling products in the Prime program is one of the main advantages to fulfilling via FBA, FBM sellers can also offer Prime-eligible products through the Seller Fulfilled Prime program.

 We’ve created a quick checklist that details the pros and cons of fulfilling products via FBA and FBM.
 You can also dive deeper into the differences between the programs in this blog post by Liz Adamson.
 Fill out the form on the right to download the checklist.